Computational-Morphogenomics-Group/TensionMap/README.md

 To install the Matlab Engine API, first identify the folder where Matlab is installed.
 This can be found by opening Matlab and typing `matlabroot` into the console.

-Next, execute the following commands for Linux/macOS:
+Next, execute the following commands, where `<matlabroot>` is the Matlab install directory.
+For Linux/macOS:

 ```
-cd "matlabroot/extern/engines/python"
+cd "<matlabroot>/extern/engines/python"
 python setup.py install
 ```

-or for Windows, execute these commands instead:
+For Windows:

 ```
-cd "matlabroot\extern\engines\python"
+cd "<matlabroot>\extern\engines\python"
 python setup.py install
 ```